Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Experiments Analysis

-In this subsection, we comprehensively compare the proposed \textit{HETMM} and 16 state-of-the-art methods, especially the recent benchmark (PatchCore \cite{patchcore}), for anomaly detection and localization on the MVTec AD dataset.
-We evaluate two different template sets: the original template set and the 60-sheet tiny set compressed by \textit{PTS}, which is indicated by \textit{ALL} and \textit{60 sheets}, respectively.
-The patch sizes in Eq. \ref{eq:PT} are set to 9$\times$9, 7$\times$7 and 5$\times$5 corresponding to the hierarchical layers 1, 2 and 3 in Eq. \ref{eq:final}, respectively.
-The ratio $\alpha$ in Eq. \ref{eq:merge} is set to $0.8$ as default.
+In this subsection, we comprehensively compare the proposed \ti{HETMM} with 13 state-of-the-art methods, especially the very recent methods (EffiAD \cite{EffiAD}, MSFlow \cite{msflow}, and RealNet \cite{RealNet}), for anomaly detection and localization on the MVTec AD dataset in terms of the image-level AUROC ($\mathtt{AUC_I}$), pixel-level AUROC ($\mathtt{AUC_P}$) and PRO (\texttt{PRO}).
+The results of MSFlow \cite{msflow} is the average value of five runs, while the performance of other methods is taken from the results reported in their papers.
+We select two different template sets for evaluation: the original template set and the 60-sheet tiny set compressed by \ti{PTS}, which is denoted as \ti{ALL} and \ti{60 sheets}, respectively.